MadPonyInteractive/MadQt/README.md

 ### Compatibility
 MadQt is compatible with python 3.9+

+PySide6 6.5.0 and over presents some class inheritance issues due to it's python compatibility.

+It is advised to use Python 3.7 for maximum compatibility when using PySide6.

-Due to PySide6 6.5.0 having some class inheritance issues,we have to limit the PySide6 version to 6.4.3
+Due to this we decided to limit the PySide6 version to 6.4.3 for now to allow for higher versions of python to be used.

 ##### If you already have PySide6 6.5.0 installed, you can downgrade it by running the following command:
 ```bash